Josleio/Josleio/README.md

 - 👋 Hi, I’m @Josleio
-- 👀 I’m interested in Data science and AI engineering
+- 👀 I’m interested in Data science,  AI engineering and scripting.
-- 🌱 I’m currently learning both of them
+- 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on data projects
+- 💞️ I’m looking to collaborate on data and script projects
-- 📫 How to reach me
+- 📫 Reach me on discord: josleio
 - 😄 Pronouns: she| her
 - ⚡ Fun fact: I'm a great artist and animator!